ylzhou/ylzhou.github.io/_pages/about.md

 ---

 ## Recent News
+* "[RapidEarth: A Search-by-Classification Engine for Large-Scale Geospatial Imagery](https://static-curis.ku.dk/portal/files/381260612/RapidEarth.pdf)" has been awarded the *Best Demo" by ACM SIGSPATIAL 2023.
-* A research paper accepted at NDSS'24: "A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance".
+* Paper accepted at NDSS'24: "A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance".
-* A research paper accepted at VLDB'23: "[Fast Search-By-Classification for Large-Scale Databases Using Index-Aware Decision Trees and Random Forests](https://static-curis.ku.dk/portal/files/359617615/search_by_classification_VLDB2023.pdf)".
+* Paper accepted at VLDB'23: "[Fast Search-By-Classification for Large-Scale Databases Using Index-Aware Decision Trees and Random Forests](https://static-curis.ku.dk/portal/files/359617615/search_by_classification_VLDB2023.pdf)".
-* Our paper, "[An Exploratory Analysis of Methods for Real-time Data Deduplication in Streaming Processes](https://static-curis.ku.dk/portal/files/359617173/DEBS2023.pdf)", has been awarded the **Best Industry & Applications Paper** by ACM DEBS 2023.
+* "[An Exploratory Analysis of Methods for Real-time Data Deduplication in Streaming Processes](https://static-curis.ku.dk/portal/files/359617173/DEBS2023.pdf)" has been awarded the **Best Industry & Applications Paper** by ACM DEBS 2023.
 * The source code of [Snapper](https://github.com/diku-dk/Snapper-Orleans) is released.
 The scripts and data to reproduce the experimental restuls are also available.
 * Our paper about Snapper, a transaction processing library for actor systems accepted at SIGMOD'22: "[Hybrid Deterministic and Nondeterministic Execution of Transactions in Actor Systems](https://www.researchgate.net/publication/360065293_Hybrid_Deterministic_and_Nondeterministic_Execution_of_Transactions_in_Actor_Systems)".
-* A research paper accepted at VLDB'2022: "[Data Management in Microservices: State of the Practice, Challenges, and Research Directions](https://static-curis.ku.dk/portal/files/287616817/Data_Management_in_Microservices.pdf)".
+* Paper accepted at VLDB'2022: "[Data Management in Microservices: State of the Practice, Challenges, and Research Directions](https://static-curis.ku.dk/portal/files/287616817/Data_Management_in_Microservices.pdf)".
 * My PhD student [Rodrigo Laigner](https://rnlaigner.github.io/) has received the [TALENT Doctoral Fellowship](https://talent.ku.dk/) co-funded by a EU Marie Skłodowska-Curie grant.
 Congratulations, Rodrigo!

 ## Short Bio